 One of the most apparent prenup pros is that you can protect all of your assets and wealth that you acquired before your marriage in perpetuity.

-Say you bought a house with your own money and invested in an index fund long before you met your future spouse.
+Say you bought a house with your own money and invested in an index fund long before meeting your future spouse.
 If you don’t have a prenup, all of those hard-earned assets are fair game in the event of a divorce.
 Assets you acquired before marriage should stay yours.

 One of the benefits of a prenup is that you can eliminate the possibility of a partner taking half of everything you own in the event of a divorce.

-If you say, started a successful business during your marriage, your assets and earnings from that business are not safe without a prenup.
+If you start a successful business during your marriage, your assets and earnings from that business are not safe without a prenup.
 Even if your partner played no role in setting up that business whatsoever, they could take it away from you if you have no prenup.

-The worst aspects of a divorce can be how messy and expensive it is.
+The worst aspect of a divorce can be messy and expensive.
 Without a prenup agreement, everything is up for grabs.
 This can and does lead to years-long, hugely expensive court battles that can poison a relationship forever.

-Before any marriage, you should also follow these tips on how to protect your assets from a divorce.
+Before any marriage, you should also follow these tips on protecting your assets from a divorce.
 That way, if the worst does happen, it can be as pain-free as possible.